Baby hiccups in the womb can be tricky to distinguish at first! Even those very first baby movements can leave you scratching your head.

 Although everyone feels things slightly differently, for most women baby hiccups feel like a pulsating sensation.
 If you think about what it feels and sounds like when you have hiccups, it will help you figure out whether the sensation you’re feeling is your baby hiccupping.

-Baby hiccups in the uterus are the same as hiccups that happen after birth.
+Baby hiccups in the womb are the same as hiccups that happen after birth.

 In children and adults, an overly full stomach, irritation to the throat, or a sudden feeling of nervousness or excitement can trigger hiccups.